ZaubererMD/md_telegram_bot_wrapper/README.md

 Remember that a ``TelegramMsgHandler`` serves to handle a command with a set amount of parameters.
 Multiple Message-Handlers are grouped together via a ``TelegramCommand``.

+**TODO:**
-**TODO:** Describe how to handle other content-types like photos or audio
+- Describe how to handle other content-types like photos or audio
+- Describe default message-handler

 #### Send a response
 If you want to respond to a message you can call the ``sendMessage`` method: